We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Doctors have identified several factors that contribute to obstructive sleep apnea.
 These include:

 - having a family history of sleep apnea

 - having a large tongue, tonsils, or uvula

-- having a small jaw
+- having a shorter lower jaw

 Most people who have obstructive sleep apnea snore.
 They may have a partner or loved one who tells them that they snore loudly.
 Even if a person with sleep apnea does not snore, they may experience other symptoms, such as excessive daytime sleepiness, problems concentrating, or memory problems.